Your Channel Marketing Army: Campaign Complexity is Driving Up Headcount

 Channel Marketing is more complex now than ever.
 The truth is, rapid changes in the past decade have transformed the approach to Channel across the board, for everyone from big Brands to small businesses.
 Remember the days when four trusty marketing programs — Newspaper Ads, TV, Radio, and Direct Mail — were the pillars of practically every marketing campaign?
 Then came LinkedIn in 2002, Facebook in 2004, Twitter in 2006, and the iPhone in 2007.
 And everything changed.
 It wasn’t that long ago when marketing experts were debating whether social media really mattered.
 Now, it’s simply indispensable:

-- 43 percent of small business owners say they’d choose social media above every other online marketing option, according to the 2017 Small Business Survey by Local Search Association (LSA).
+- 43 percent of small business owners say they’d choose social media above every other online marketing option, according to a recent Small Business Survey by Local Search Association (LSA).

-- 63 percent of consumers use websites to find or engage with businesses, according to LSA’s 2017 Digital Consumer Study.
+- 63 percent of consumers use websites to find or engage with businesses, according to LSA’s recent Digital Consumer Study.

 - 30 percent of consumers won’t consider a business without a website, according to research by YP and LSA.